microsoft/WhatTheHack/045-InfraAsCode-Bicep/Coach/README.md

 - Challenge 04: **[Secret Values with Azure Key Vault](Solution-04.md)**
    - Learn how to not lose your job
 - Challenge 05: **[Deploy a Virtual Machine](Solution-05.md)**
-   - Create complex deployment with Bicep using modules
+   - Create a complex deployment with Bicep using modules
 - Challenge 06: **[Bicep Modules](Solution-06.md)**
-   - Learn about custom script extensions
+   - Learn how create resusable modules for granular resource management
 - Challenge 07: **[Configure VM to Run a Web Server](Solution-07.md)**
    - Learn about custom script extensions
 - Challenge 08: **[Deploy a Virtual Machine Scale Set](Solution-08.md)**